NTIA/NRMetricFramework/documentation/ReportPanIPS.md

 Pan Speed estimates the overall camera pan using several estimates, each based on crossing line of pixels through the image (vertically and horizontally).
 This algorithm is a compromise between accuracy and run speed, with run speed being the constraining factor.
 See `nrff_panIPS.m` for details.

 ## Speed and Conformity

+PanIPS has the same run speed as the benchmark metric, [nrff_blur.m](ReportBlur.md).

-Function `nrff_panIPS.` was initially provided by this repository, so conformity is ensured.
-PanIPS has the same run speed [nrff_blur.m](ReportBlur.md).
+Function `nrff_panIPS.m` was initially provided by this repository, so conformity is ensured.

 ## Analysis